DongYuls/DongYuls.github.io/_posts/2018-11-07-remote-desktop-on-windows-guide.md

 #### 1. View/Edit the Registry

-We need to change this port number.
+Make the computer to use different port number (skip this if you don't mind the security issue).

 - Type `regedit` in Run dialog box to directly open the Registry Editor.
-- You can change the default TCP port number in the following registry subkey: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp`.
+- You can change the default TCP port number (`PortNumber`) in the following registry subkey: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp`.
 - Change the base setting (default=3389) as a decimal number such as 2022.

 <br/>

 #### 2. Open a Specific Port in Firewall

-Now **you should allow this port number in the firewall setting** with advanced security.
+**You should allow this port number in the firewall setting** with advanced security.
 Type `wf.msc` in Run dialog box, and click `Advanced settings` on the left-side panel.
 Then open `Inbound Rules - New Rule` and take the following steps.

 - Rule Type: Select the rule type **Port**.
 - Protocol and Ports: In the New Inbound Rule Wizard dialog, leave **TCP** selected, and enter port number that you have set in the Registry Editor (see step1) such as 2022.